Colombia’s ex-President Alvaro Uribe sentenced to 12 years of house arrest

 But in 2018, the case took a surprising new direction: The Supreme Court dismissed the complaint against Cepeda, and the court system instead started to weigh charges against Uribe instead.

 Prosecutors accused Uribe of seeking to pressure paramilitary witnesses to change or suppress their testimony.
-While Uribe has admitted to sending lawyers to meet with former members of Colombia’s paramilitaries, he has denied taking illegal actions.
+While Uribe has admitted to sending lawyers to meet former members of Colombia’s paramilitaries, he has denied taking illegal actions.

-Two paramilitaries have testified that Uribe’s lawyer Diego Cadena, who also faces criminal charges, offered them money to give favourable evidence.
+Two paramilitaries have testified that Uribe’s lawyer, Diego Cadena, who also faces criminal charges, offered them money to give favourable evidence.

 Their witness statements were also being used in a murder trial featuring Uribe’s brother, Santiago Uribe.